-Sencha tea is infused with many excellent health benefits, including its ability to prevent chronic diseases, reduce , balance cholesterol levels, aid in weight loss, protect the immune system, increase energy, and stimulate cognitive activity.
-This popular form of green tea makes up approximately 80% of the tea produced in Japan, a major tea-drinking nation.
+Sencha tea is known for its health benefits, including its ability to fight chronic diseases, aid in weight loss, protect the immune system, increase energy, and stimulate cognitive activity.
+This popular form of green tea makes up approximately 80 percent of the tea produced in Japan, a major tea-drinking nation.

 What is Sencha Tea?

-Sencha tea is a Japanese ryokucha (green tea), which is brewed with whole leaves of the Camellia sinensis plant, giving the tea a number of impressive health benefits and a delicious, soothing flavor.
-The tea is yellow in color and is produced from the top buds and leaves of tea plants.
-It has a light aroma and is bitter-sweet in taste.
+Sencha tea is a Japanese ryokucha (green tea), which is brewed with whole leaves of the Camellia sinensis plant, giving the tea several impressive health benefits and a delicious, soothing flavor.
+The tea is yellow and is produced from the top buds and leaves of tea plants.
+It has a light aroma and bitter-sweet taste.
 Green tea refers to a type of tea that is not treated or processed in any way.
-Therefore, sencha, being a green tea retains its nutrients and active ingredients, leading to the many health benefits.
+Therefore, sencha, being a green tea, better retains its nutrients and active ingredients.

 Types of Sencha Tea

 There are many types of sencha teas, the most popular ones are listed below.

 - Shincha: Also known as “new tea”, this sencha tea has a sweeter taste and is harvested in the spring season.

 - Asamushi sencha: This tea is a lightly steamed form of sencha green tea with a mild flavor.

 - Fukamushi sencha: Fukamushi is a strong tea made by steeping the leaves for a longer duration.
 It has a dark color and rich flavor.